albyrings/PlatoonEcoControl/README.md

-blood and tear for a laughtale that isn't funny after all
+blood and tears for a laughtale that isn't funny after all